marufke1/Ansible-playbook/README.md

  - we need to make some changes insode of this configuration file that allows to **uncomment the inventory file and sudo user.**
  - so that ansible master can successfully configure the nodes.

+ - **STEP 4:** then we create a ansible user for the master and nodes that means can configure the nodes by using ansible user.
+ - root user is the main user which has sudo privilege and only use for administrative purposes.
+ - command for creating a new user:
+ - **useradd ansible**
+ - **passwd ansible**
+ - **su - ansible ## allows to switch the user to ansible.**
+ - must provide sudo previlege for ansibel user by following command
+ - visudo
+ - **ansible user ALL=(ALL) NOPASSWD: ALL**  #### allows to provide sudo permission to the anisble user for configuring the nodes.